 Audit Your Recipes Against Actual Pours

-Walk the bar with a jigger and watch a few pours during service.
+Walk the bar with a jigger and watch a few pours during service on each shift and count cycle.
 Compare what bartenders are actually pouring against what your recipes say.
 Even a 0.25 oz difference on your five highest-volume drinks can produce hundreds of dollars of monthly variance.
-Fix the recipe or retrain the pour — either way, the calculation becomes accurate.
+Fix the recipe or retrain the pour, either way, the calculation becomes accurate.

 Map Every POS Item to a Recipe